pulimeng/DeepDrug3D/README.md

 2. Prediction

-It uses the pdb file and an auxilary input file, which contains biniding residue numbers and center of the ligand/pocket, as input files.
-The center in the auxilary input file is not necessary.
-If the center is not provided, the model will calculate the pocket center and use it as the ligand center.
-The trained model is available at `https://osf.io/enz69/`
+This module classifies the target binding pocket to be either an ATP-, Heme-, or other-type pocket, which basically means which type of ligand it tends to binding to.
+The trained model is available at `https://osf.io/enz69/`.
+All files are under `./Learning`.

-To use the prediction module, run `python predict.py --protein your_protein.pdb --aux your_auxilary_file.txt --r 15 --N 31`.
+To use the prediction module, run `python predict.py --f example.h5 --m path_to_the_trianed_model`.
+  - `--f` input h5 file path.
-  - `--protein` contains the full path to the pdb file you wish to classify.
+  - `--m` path to the trained model weights.

-  - `--aux` is the auxilary file with binding residue numbers and center of ligand (optional).
-  - `--r` and `--N` are the radius of the grid and number of points along the dimension of the grid.
-The default settings are r = 15 and N = 31.
-This setting yeilds a 32 x 32 x 32 grid.
-This can be changed by setting r and N.
-  - Two files will be generated along the process, namely `your_protein_trans.pdb` and `your_protein_trans.mol2` under the current working directory.
-These files are the transformed (moved to the provided center and aligned with the principal axes of the pocket) protein.
-They will be used during the later processes.
-If you do not wish to keep them, you can just delete them after the getting the results.
-  - The output will be printed as three probabilities that each represents the likelihood of the pocket being an ATP/Heme/other binding pocket.
-  - The entire process may take upto 30 minutes to finish since the grid point generation (mostly the potential calculation) is very time consuming.
-  - The DFIRE potentials calculation uses the module provided by `A Knowledge-Based Energy Function for Protein−Ligand, Protein−Protein, and Protein−DNA Complexes by Zhang et al.` since it is written in Fortran, which is faster than our own implementation in Python.
+The output would be something like
+  The probability of pocket provided binds with ATP ligands: 0.3000 The probability of pocket provided binds with Heme ligands: 0.2000 The probability of pocket provided binds with other ligands: 0.5000

 3. Training

 In order to use our model to train your own dataset, you have to conert your dataset, which will be pdbs to voxel representation of protein-ligand biniding site.
 The trainig module can be runned as `python train.py --alist deepdrug3d_atp.lst --hlist deepdrug3d_heme.lst --vfolder deepdrug3d_voxel_data --bs batch_size --lr inital_learning_rate --epoch number_of_epoches --output deepdrug3d`.